sunnybhambhani/todayslearning/inProgress/beyond_basics_unlocking_hidden_capabilities_of_k8s.md

 webapp-645ff4bbd4-wlvkb   1/1     Running   0          39s   10.244.2.4   minikube-m03   <none>           <none>
 ```

+- Just like in other k8s resources, labels are used here as well; in this case its app=webapp.
 ```bash
 $ k get pods --show-labels
 NAME                      READY   STATUS    RESTARTS   AGE    LABELS